Trauma Training

 Restore the Sacred in Trauma Therapy

-Through a thoughtful, research-informed curriculum, with respect and honor to the diverse cultural and spiritual belief systems of your clients, you will expand your understanding of the neurobiological impact of spirituality on trauma, and cultivate inclusive, compassionate spaces for healing.
+Through a thoughtful, research‑informed curriculum that respects diverse cultural and spiritual belief systems, you will deepen your understanding of the neurobiological and psychological impact of spirituality on trauma, and learn how to cultivate inclusive, compassionate spaces for healing.
 Whether you’re seeking practical tools, increased cultural responsiveness, or a deeper sense of purpose in your clinical work, this course will equip you to support each client’s journey with integrity and depth.

 Promotional banner for the trauma training titled ‘Co-Creating the Sacred: Clinical Applications of Spiritual Practice in Trauma Recovery,’ led by Sabrina N'Diaye, PhD, MDiv, LCSW-C. Left side contains text highlighting course themes like integrating spirituality, ritual, and neuroscience into trauma therapy.
 Right side features a smiling portrait of Sabrina N'Diaye wearing a gold head wrap and earrings.
 A call-to-action button at the bottom reads ‘Register now!